NHSDigital/nia-patient-switching-standard-adaptor/dependent-service-downtime-and-ps-adaptor-behavior.md

 2. Message Broker is Down
    - Scenario: The message broker responsible for transferring data between the GP2GP Translator and PS Adaptor is down.
    - Expected Behavior: The initial request is never sent to the incumbent system because the queue is unavailable.
+                        The facade responds with 500 "Internal Server Error".
+The transfer wasn't sent to the sending adapter.
+                        The transfer can be requested again once the message broker is up and running.
    - Recovery: After the queue is restored, the request can be processed normally, but any messages queued during downtime are not sent.
 3. PS Adaptor Database (DB) is Down
    - Scenario: The PS Adaptor's database is not operational.